Pablo Ganguli: Papua New Guinea

 In 2001, Ganguli created Connect UK, a Papua New Guinea based organisation, whose stated purpose was to forge cultural ties between the South Pacific and Britain.
 In November 2002, the British High Commission and Connect UK jointly put on the first 'British Week' in that country, 'a celebration of British arts, culture, design, education and science and technology'.
 Festival participants included Janet Street-Porter and Benjamin Zephaniah.

 Ganguli directed the first Women's Rights Conference in Papua New Guinea supported by the PNG, Australian, United States and British governments.
 Baroness Valerie Amos, the then British Secretary of State for International Development sent a message of good wishes for the conference.
 The British Council and the Foreign and Commonwealth Office supported the work of Ganguli in Papua New Guinea.
 Connect UK organised events promoting human rights, youth issues and Aids awareness projects.

 Morocco

 Between 2003 and 2006, Ganguli spent part of his time in Morocco.
-Ganguli was head of public relations and events at Kasbah Agafay and Kssour Agafay, a private member's club and luxury hotel in Marrakech.
+Ganguli was head of public relations and events at Kasbah Agafay and Kssour Agafay, a private member's club and luxury hotel in Marrakesh.
 Tim Willis in The London Evening Standard on 5 January 2010 reported of Ganguli's deportation from Morocco in 2005 thus: "when, returning from a trip to India in 2005, he learnt that his ex had been expelled from Morocco and that he had 48 hours to leave the country.
 "I was never given a reason", he says.
 Ganguli moved into a house owned by Scaddan (his ex lover) in Edinburgh".